Echack/CSU-Senior-Project/docs/Defense-Final Documentation.md

 ---

 ## 2. Research & Background
+I did some research on how to manipulate API's, but a lot of what I used for the project was taught at the college.
+I did use a template on Youtube on the kind of UI I was invisioning when thinking on how to design the project.
 _Provide any background research relevant to your project.
 Mention existing solutions, technologies, or concepts you built upon._

 ---